-Before the year 2020, the work-from-home model for businesses had never fully been explored by the management – revealing its pros and cons.
-Before employees were able to have a work-life balance and had dedicated time for work and personal life.
-However, during the pandemic when the world has to make a sudden shift to home offices.
-Working hours have increased drastically.
+Before 2020, the work-from-home model for businesses had never fully been explored by the management – revealing its pros and cons.
+Before, employees could have a work-life balance and had dedicated time for work and personal life; however, during the pandemic, the world had to make a sudden shift to home offices.
+As a result, working hours have increased drastically.
 The line between work and family time has blurred as you have to be on your toes to attend back-to-back Zoom meetings and reply to a chain of never-ending emails.

-And so adapting to the new-normal working environment has significantly affected the operational productivity and employee well-being positively and negatively as well.
-Based on a survey 63% of people felt that they have been more productive while working in the confines of their home office.
-While many believe that adjusting to remote work has cost them team collaboration and workflow efficiency due to multiple household distractions.
-As the world navigates the crisis, the “home office” reality is becoming a routine and businesses have no choice but to embrace it.
+And so, adapting to the new-normal working environment has affected operational productivity and employee well-being positively and negatively.
+Based on a survey, 63% of people felt that they have been more productive while working in the confines of their home office.
+At the same time, many believe that adjusting to remote work has cost them team collaboration and workflow efficiency due to multiple household distractions.
+As the world navigates the crisis, the “home office” reality is becoming a routine, and businesses have no choice but to embrace it.

 So here are a few ways how CIOs and CTOs can protect their team from chronic home-office stress: